jack-valko/Zabbix-Meraki-Discovery/README.md

 # Zabbix-Meraki-Discovery
 Monitor all of your Meraki devices with Zabbix using the Meraki API and SNMP.
 This template uses the script feature in Zabbix 5 to perform the heavy lifting against the Meraki JSON API to discover your organizations, networks, and devices.
-No external scripts are required for this template.

 ## Prequesites
 * Zabbix 5.2